FriedbergLab/GOThresher/README.md

 GOThresher requires an obo formatted version of the Gene Ontology.
 Depending on your needs, this would usually be one of [go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo) or [go.obo](http://purl.obolibrary.org/obo/go.obo).
 For more details and to download either the most recent daily version or the latest version go to the [Gene Ontology website](http://geneontology.org/page/download-ontology).

 Additionally, a config file that defines parameters to generate mapping files is required.
-This will be a `.ini.` file, which can be downloaded from [here](https://github.com/FriedbergLab/GOThresher/blob/master/gothresher.ini).
-If user clones this repository in the following installation step, the `.ini.` and `ExampleData/go.obo` files will be included.
+This will be a `.ini` file, which can be downloaded from [here](https://github.com/FriedbergLab/GOThresher/blob/master/gothresher.ini).
+If user clones this repository in the following installation step, the `.ini` and `ExampleData/go.obo` files will be included.

 -------------